-The DQA has published an Oral Healthcare Quality Dashboard capable of dynamicallygenerating reports based on analyses of DQA measures using Transformed Medicaid Statistical Information System (T-MSIS) Analytic Files (TAFs) from the Centers for Medicare and Medicaid Services (CMS).
-This dashboard allows for assessments of performance on DQA measures by state, including data quality indicators for each state and measure, with comparisons to a national benchmark for selected DQA measures.
+The DQA has published an Oral Healthcare Quality Dashboard with dynamically-generated reports of DQA quality measures that were calculated using Transformed Medicaid Statistical Information System (T-MSIS) Analytic Files (TAFs) from the Centers for Medicare and Medicaid Services (CMS).
+This dashboard allows for assessments of performance on DQA measures by state, including indicators of the underlying data quality for each state and measure, with comparisons to a national benchmark.
 These reports are part of a research project titled "The State of Oral Healthcare Use, Quality and Spending: Findings from Medicaid and CHIP Programs," made possible through Data Use Agreement (DUA) RSCH-2020-55639 with CMS.